jpsantacreu/PortableCredentials/README.md

 # PortableCredentials
 Access to your ssh config file and your credentials wherever you are

-Upload/download ssh configuration file (~/.ssh/config_portable) and yours certificates to cloud (currently it only supports Dropbox backend)
+Upload/download ssh configuration file (~/.ssh/config_portable) and yours certificates to cloud (currently only supports Dropbox backend)

 ## Run it
 Execution syntax: